PitStop-Github/PitStop/README.md

 # PitStop

 This repository holds the raw data and prototype used in the experimental evaluation for the paper "PitStop: Pausable Online Processing for Dynamic Data".

+The goal of PitStop is to use lazy evaluation to improve both throughput and operation latency for data processing systems.
+PitStop allows for queries and updates to be temporarily halted mid-traversal and continued at a later time.
+Though it may seem counter intuitive, this pausing allows for a fine-grained parallelism that helps to balance workload and alleviate workload fluctuation.
+This design also allows for further query optimization through the use of techniques such as *batching* and *fusion*.

+This repository contains the source code and tester code used to run the experiments.
+Instructions for importing the Twitter dataset used in the paper are also included, as well as sample traces for both the operation streams and input intervals.

 ## Running the Prototype